 A couple of years later Mandy discovered the Grant Park Cooperative Preschool and worked there for ten years.
 During this time she had the opportunity to take on many different leadership roles and attend three study tours in Reggio Emilia, Italy.

-When Mandy is not working she enjoys being with her husband James and her seven year old son Leo.
+When Mandy is not working she enjoys being with her husband James and her eleven year old son Leo.
 She also loves camping, traveling, reading and gathering with friends and family.